Karasp1980/bunnyland/README.md

 ## Objective

 The objective of this project is to build a community-based rabbit content sharing web application for rabbit owners/rabbit interested allowing users to learn, adopt and communicate.
-The platform allows users to view, create, edit, delete, like and comment postings.
+The platform allows users to view, create, edit, delete, like and comment postings and adoptionposts (placed on a separate adoption site, which is found in the navbar menu).
+On the adoptionposts the user can click an "Adoption request" button to fill in a form (fill in contact details) which is sent to the adoptionpost owner to notify interest in adopting the rabbit.
 The content can be viewed in a logical order, searched on by keywords.
 Users can also follow each other and register their interest in other user's shared content.

 ## Site User's Goal